Dragomir Karić

 Dragomir "Dragan" Karić (Драгомир Драган Карић; born 21 October 1949) is an entrepreneur and politician in Serbia.
 A close ally of his younger brother Bogoljub Karić, he has been a prominent figure in Serbia's business community since the 1980s.
 He has served in the National Assembly of Serbia since 2012 as a member of the Strength of Serbia Movement (Pokret snaga Srbije, PSS).

 Early life and career

-Karić was born in Peć, Kosovo and Metohija, in what was then the People's Republic of Serbia in the Federal People's Republic of Yugoslavia.
+Karić was born in Peć, Kosovo, in what was then the People's Republic of Serbia in the Federal People's Republic of Yugoslavia.
 He graduated from the University of Belgrade Faculty of Organizational Sciences in 1972.
 Karić later received a Ph.D. from the Institute of Agrarian Economics at the Ukrainian Academy of Agronomy Sciences in 1994, was a founder of the International University of Business and Management in Moscow, and holds a number of academic positions.

 Entrepreneur

 The Karić family was one of the richest in Serbia during the 1990s.
 More recent reports suggest that their wealth and influence, though reduced, remain significant.
 A prominent member of the Braća Karić (Brothers Karić) group and its affiliated companies, Karić has overseen several business initiatives in Russia, Eastern Europe, the Commonwealth of Independent States, and other countries.
 Since 2014, he has played a leading role in the Minsk-Mir project in Belarus.